Ultimationzzz/VRoidShaper/README.md

 The software was designed and created by Ultimationzzz and uses SharpGTLF https://github.com/vpenades/SharpGLTF

+The sofware will work under either windows or linux.

 ### Requirements
 .Net 6.0 or above is required to run / build the project and can be downloaded from https://dotnet.microsoft.com/en-us/download